Dierk/frege-idea-plugin/README.md

 First stab at an IntelliJIdea plugin for the [Frege](http://www.frege-lang.org) programming language.

+Please vote for the issue to make a professional version: https://youtrack.jetbrains.com/issue/IDEABKL-6890

 Currently it is a mere adaption of the "properties" grammar example in the [Custom Language Support Tutorial](http://confluence.jetbrains.com/display/IntelliJIDEA/Custom+Language+Support) covering code highlighting and a color settings page.